 LAKE: Rest by the lake, take in its beauty, watch the birdlife

-There are quality, enclosed portable toilets for your comfort a short walk from the sites with soft lighting near each one so you aren't pooping in the dark.
+CREATURE COMFORTS: There are quality, enclosed portable toilets for your comfort, a short walk from the sites with soft lighting near each one so you aren't pooping in the dark.
+(Guests love them!)
 Each has switchable lighting and a fan inside.

-EACH CAMPSITE has its own cold water faucet, right next to the tent site!
+ANOTHER UNIQUE FEATURE: EACH CAMPSITE has its own cold water faucet, right next to the tent site!
 NOTE: We can often accommodate earlier check in if needed inquire.

 The larger Sites, Morning Mist, Babbling Brook and Cedar Meadows are part of Maine WildWalkwaysTwo ...book them here.

-Morning Mist and Babbling Brook Sites have really cool fire pits, with the babbling brook in ear shot right at your site.
+Morning Mist, Babbling Brook and Cedar Meadows Sites have really cool fire pits, with the babbling brook in ear shot right at your site.

 The Red Door site is the shortest walk from parking and overlooks a scenic beaver pond with hundreds of water lilies (PEAK BLOOM OS NOW ) and cattails.
 The sounds and sights of frogs, birds and deer are all around you.
 It's only a minute or two walk to the larger lake.
 See our other listing to book.

-Frog Hollow, is near a stream and scenic beaver pond with waterlilies and a great view to the beavers home.
+Frog Hollow, is near a stream and scenic beaver pond with waterlilies (Peak bloom is now) and a great view to the beavers home.
 Frogs are abundant.
 It is a short distance from site 1.
 For larger groups consider booking both site 1 and 2.
 See our other listing to book.

 BOOK THE BELOW LISTINGS FOR 1-MORNING MIST, 2-BABBLING BROOK AND 3-CEDAR MEADOWS SITES HERE

-Morning Mist site, is accessed over a small foot bridge and has a larger footprint.
-There is a gentle rise in back of the site.
-It is very near a stream, with siting so morning sun fills the area.
+Morning Mist site, is accessed over a small foot bridge and has a larger footprint, there is room to spread out.
+A gentle rise in back of the site gives privacy.
+This site is very near a stream, with siting so morning sun fills the area.
 There is a beautiiful fire pit.
 Large beds of ferns grace the site.

-Babbling Brook Site, is accessed by a different footbridge over a small waterfall that leads you down a short path and is very private.
-It is very near a stream and has a nice firepit.
+Babbling Brook Site is accessed by a different footbridge over a small waterfall that leads you down a short path and is very private.
+It is very near a stream and has a gorgeous stone firepit.
 The stream can be easily heard and adds a relaxing feel.
 There is a gentle rise in back of the site giving a sense of total privacy.
 This is a very intimate site.

-Cedar Meadows Site is the most private with dramatic view to a salt marsh and the stream emptying into it.
+Cedar Meadows Site is the most private, with dramatic view to a salt marsh and the stream emptying into it.
+Hang your hammock!
 It's the largest site with plenty of room to spread out.
 It has a firepit everyone loves for cooking or ambiance.
 Nearby is a dramatic cliff and larger waterfall and acres of trails.
-NOT AVAILABLE TIL SEP 6.
 Several huge cedar trees inhabit the area.
 Huge beds of ferns surround the site.
 You get the feel of owning the forest.